-Taiwan’s dragon boat races, like those in China, are usually held in a different location each year.
+Taiwan’s dragon boat races are usually held in a different location each year.
 It seems that many of the international clubs and associations follow suit with their races and qualifying events held throughout their respective regions.
 However, when it comes to the final race-day event, there are a few races that always catch the eye.
 Here we take a look at some of the most spectacular locations to have ever hosted a dragon boat race.

 With a thriving Taiwanese community, it’s no surprise that Vancouver’s Dragon Boat Festival is such a massive event in the city’s social calendar.
 Held in the waters of False Creek with the city’s skyline as a backdrop, this particular race is an event that both locals and tourists flock to each year.
 With concerts, children’s events and, of course, the race itself, this is possibly one of the most popular annual races outside Asia.